sethupathib/Answers/README.md

 27. If you want to live an exceptional and extraordinary life, you have to give up many of the things that are part of a normal one.
 28. You cannot overestimate the unimportance of practically everything.
 29. When you have nothing to lose, you can do anything that you want.
+30. The opposite of job dissatisfaction isn’t job satisfaction, but rather an absence of job dissatisfaction.